Hurricane Melissa Relief.

 Live from Kingston: On the Ground Before the Storm

-As Hurricane Melissa closed in on Jamaica, I was invited to speak live on U.S. national television to share what was unfolding on the ground in Kingston.
-It was a moment to share lived experience, not panic, not hype, but clarity in the face of uncertainty.
+As Hurricane Melissa closed in on Jamaica, I joined U.S. national television live from Kingston to share what was unfolding on the ground, not panic or speculation, but lived experience and clarity in a moment of uncertainty.

 In this five-minute interview, we explored:

-• What we expect in the next 24 hours
+What to expect over the next 24 hours

 “Big up to you Natalie! #mycoach.
 I’m here in NY watching all the press conferences, but your clarity in this moment of uncertainty cut through the noise.
 Others are making it seem worse than it is.
 Proud of you.
 One love.”